From Psycho to Princess Playlist

 We can’t control the shit but we can choose our response.

 Brent ended up buying me a ring in London.
 The first one we saw in an little unassuming jewelry store on a random street.
 It is a small simple solitaire that I love to this day and have no plans of ever replacing for something bigger.
 We said our first vows to each other alone in a small church in the Cotswolds.
-We ended up moving our legal wedding from December to October.
-I’ll let you fill in the blanks on that one.
+We ended up moving our “official” wedding from December to October.
 We had a small simple lovely wedding.

 We used a Lego theme because from the first weeks of our meeting he always said, “We fit together like Legos”.
 “Like Legos” is inscribed inside our wedding bands.